 6. Seek opportunities for Catechesis

 Discovering your vocation requires putting your trust in God, but you can’t love and trust God if you don’t know Him.
-You can grow in understanding by reading a good book or article, exploring the excellent resources on xt3.com , CRADIO and Word on Fire, or undertake some further study.
+You can grow in understanding by reading a good book or article, exploring the excellent resources on Catholic Archdiocese of Sydeney Library , CRADIO and Word on Fire, or undertake some further study.
 Visit the websites of these institutions for more information: Catholic Institute of Sydney, Australian Catholic University, Campion College and the University of Notre Dame.

 7. Make contact with your Diocesan Vocation Director